-Clinical Trial Centre
+Clinical Trial Site

 The Institute of Tropical Medicine regularly carries out clinical trials on infectious diseases, in cooperation with academic partners and partners from the life science sector, to evaluate the safety and efficacy of novel vaccines and medicines.

-Clinical trials – Frequently Asked Questions
+Frequently Asked Questions

 What is a clinical trial and how is it organised?

+Before a new vaccine or drug is launched on the market, its efficacy and safety must be thoroughly tested.
 This is a long process.
-It all starts with pre-clinical research in the laboratory and tests in animal models.
-After that, the tests are applied to healthy persons and patients in different phases.
+It all starts with preclinical research in the laboratory and tests in animal models.
+Afterwards, the tests are applied to healthy people and patients in different phases.
 For each clinical trial, a trial protocol is drawn up, in which various factors are clearly described:

 • What is the purpose of the trial?